Education Minister clarifies position on exams in NI 2021.

 What you need to know about exams, teaching and learning during the coronavirus crisis.

-After the fiasco of the 2020 exam results, Government must make sure GCSE and A-level students in 2021 are rewarded for their achievements and none are disadvantaged by the coronavirus pandemic.
+After the fiasco of the 2020 exam results, Government must make sure GCSE, A-level and vocational qualification students in 2021 are rewarded for their achievements and none are disadvantaged.

 The DfE's report demonstrates only that baseline assessment meets the requirements set out for it by the DfE, which is no real statement at all.